kbase/kb_sdk/doc/kb_sdk_complete_module_info.md

 #### 8B.
 Naming and Categorizing

 Each method should be have a unique display name.
-The display name is configured in the *display.yaml* file at:
+The display name is configured in the **display.yaml** file at:

     https://github.com/<MyUserName>/<MyModule>/ui/narrative/methods/<MyMethod>/display.yaml

-and add a "name:" configuration.
+and add a **name:** configuration.
 If you are wrapping an existing tool with a known name, please include that name in all CAPS to make it easier for people to find it, such as

     name: TRIMMOMATIC - Read Trimming

 You should tag your method with one (or multiple) "categories" to your method.
-This is done in the *spec.json* file at:
+This is done in the **spec.json** file at:

     https://github.com/<MyUserName>/<MyModule>/ui/narrative/methods/<MyMethod>/spec.json